-In this editorial introduction, we first trace the origin of this special issue to the symposium held in 2018 in Lausanne, Switzerland.
+In this editorial introduction, we first trace the origin of this special issue to the 2018 symposium in Lausanne.
 We then offer a short exploration of how assistance in dying regimes have been compared in the literature.
 Finally, we identify key conditions for the international comparison of assistance in dying based on the articles presented in this issue of Death Studies.

 1. An international and interdisciplinary symposium: the challenges of problematizing assistance in dying collectively

-The initial idea of bringing together researchers from different jurisdictions and backgrounds came from the observation that the specificity of the Swiss regime of assisted suicide was often not well understood in the academic literature.
-Switzerland is the only jurisdiction with a civil regime of assistance in dying relying on the volunteers of right-to-die societies, who are not necessarily health care professionals (Gamondi et al., 2018).
-In the first half of the 20th century, the concern of the legislator permitting assisted suicide was not to respond to individual health considerations but rather for reasons relating to honour or romance (Hurst & Mauron, 2003, p.
+The initial idea of bringing together researchers from different jurisdictions and backgrounds came from the observation that the specificity of the Swiss regime of assisted suicide has often been poorly understood in the academic literature.
+Switzerland is the only jurisdiction with a civil regime of assistance in dying that relies on volunteers from right-to-die societies, who are not necessarily health care professionals (Gamondi et al., 2018).
+In the first half of the twentieth century, the concern of the legislator permitting assisted suicide was related not to individual health considerations but rather to reasons pertaining to honor or romance (Hurst & Mauron, 2003, p.
 271).
-According to Mauron, the history of assisted suicide in Switzerland is of conceptual interest as it exposes the voluntary death question as one that lies outside the exclusive domain of health (Mauron, 2010, pp. 153-154).
-The Swiss regime allows us to go beyond the medical discourse on assistance in dying and provides room for non-clinical disciplines to advance research on assistance in dying as a social phenomenon, which is reflected in some of the articles in this issue.
+According to Mauron, the history of assisted suicide in Switzerland is of conceptual interest as it exposes the question of voluntary death as lying outside the exclusive domain of health (Mauron, 2010, pp. 153–154).
+The Swiss regime allows us to go beyond the medical discourse on assistance in dying and provides room for nonclinical disciplines to advance research on assistance in dying as a social phenomenon, which is reflected in some of the articles in this issue.

-The symposium, funded by the Swiss National Science Foundation, the Pallium Foundation and the Health Promotion Fund of the University of Applied Sciences and Arts Western Switzerland (HES-SO), brought together 16 researchers from Belgium, Canada, France, the Netherlands, Switzerland, the United Kingdom and the United States and from various disciplines, such as anthropology, bioethics, health policy, history, law, nursing, social work and sociology.
-During the symposium’s five days, researchers were invited to present their research interests and to reflect on specific issues, such as terminology and conceptual distinctions, assistance in dying trajectories, and social norms around assistance in dying.
-On the last day of the workshop the group developed the theme of the conditions for the international comparison of assistance in dying and decided to explore it from the contexts in which the researchers live, based on data they had already gathered or by proposing original analytical perspectives, which led to this special issue.
+The 2018 symposium, funded by the Swiss National Science Foundation, the Pallium Foundation, and the Health Promotion Fund of the University of Applied Sciences and Arts Western Switzerland (HES-SO), brought together 16 researchers from Belgium, Canada, France, the Netherlands, Switzerland, the United Kingdom, and the United States, and from disciplines such as anthropology, bioethics, health policy, history, law, nursing, social work, and sociology.
+During the symposium’s five days, researchers were invited to present their research interests and to reflect on specific topics, such as terminology and conceptual distinctions, assistance in dying trajectories, and social norms around assistance in dying.
+On the last day of the workshop the group developed the theme of conditions for conducting international comparisons of assistance in dying, and decided to explore it from the contexts in which the various researchers live, based on data they had already gathered or by proposing original analytical perspectives, which led to this special issue.

-The international and interdisciplinary nature of the symposium proved to be challenging for different reasons.
-First, the working language of the participants were Dutch, English, French and Italian.
-Interestingly it was precisely this linguistic plurality that allowed some subtleties of the terminology concerning assistance in dying used in each context to surface.
-The comparative glossary that follows this introduction illustrates the difficulty to directly translate the legal terms used to designate assistance in dying in different jurisdictions (Gupta et al., in this issue).
+The international and interdisciplinary nature of the symposium proved to be challenging for a number of reasons.
+First, the working languages of the participants were Dutch, English, French, and Italian.
+Interestingly, it was precisely this linguistic plurality that allowed some subtleties of the terminology concerning assistance in dying used in each context to surface.
+The comparative glossary that follows this introduction illustrates the difficulty inherent in directly translating the legal terms used to designate assistance in dying in different jurisdictions (Gupta et al., in this issue).